-For a total chest workout perform each of these exercises 3 times for 12-15 repetitions.
-Always remember that this your bands are too light for you, perform more reps and concentrate on the muscle group to still get a great workout.
+For a total chest workout, perform each of these exercises 3 times for 12-15 repetitions.
+Always remember that if your bands are too light for you, perform more reps and concentrate on the muscle group to still get a great workout.

 Now you can mix and match some of our other at-home workouts with this chest workout to give yourself a really good upper body workout.